Shougo/deol.nvim/README.md

 ## About

-Deol.nvim is a dark powered shell for Neovim.
-It is based on neovim or Vim terminal feature.
+Deol.nvim is a dark powered shell for NeoVim.
+It is based on NeoVim or Vim terminal feature.

 Please read [help](doc/deol.txt) for details.

 ## Requirements

-deol requires Neovim 0.8.0 or Vim 8.2.1978+.
+deol requires NeoVim 0.8.0 or Vim 8.2.1978+.